ASVAB Quick-Start for Educators

 • Hasn't tested yet: start with the official fact sheet and sample questions, and point them to a recruiter for official testing.

-• Has scores already: walk through the scores guide, then optionally use the free calculator to translate subtest scores into AFQT and qualifying jobs.
+• Has scores already: use the free calculator to translate subtest scores into an AFQT percentile and qualifying jobs, and walk through the official scores guide alongside it.

 • Wants career exploration: the school CEP program is built for this and carries no service obligation.